Daniel Bukantz: Early life

-Bukantz was born in Manhattan in New York City in the United States, to Barnett Bukantz (born in 1885 in Ukmerge, Kaunas, Lithuania, to Pinkhas Bukantz and Fradel Bukantz) and Bertha B. Bukantz (born in 1891 in Russia; née Stalson).
+Bukantz was born in Manhattan in New York City in the United States.
 He grew up in the Bronx, on the Grand Concourse, and attended the New York children's summer camp Camp Scatico in the 1930s.
 He was Jewish.

 He attended City College of New York ('38).
 Bukantz then earned a D.D.S. dental degree in 1943 from the New York University College of Dentistry.

 Bukantz was a captain in the Army Dental Corps during World War II.
 He served in the 87th Infantry Division during the Battle of the Bulge in 1944-45.

 Fencing career

 Bukantz was Captain of the City College Beavers fencing team his senior year, and won the 1938 Intercollegiate Fencing Association individual championship in foil as a senior.

-He won the US national Amateur Fencers League of America individual championship in foil four times -- in 1949, 1952, 1953, and 1957; since then, only Michael Marx has won as many as four US national foil championships.
+He won the US national Amateur Fencers League of America individual championship in foil four times—in 1949, 1952, 1953, and 1957; since then, only Michael Marx has won as many as four US national foil championships.
 Bukantz was also part of nine national championship teams for the Fencers Club of New York, in the years 1949-62.

-Bukantz competed in foil in the Olympic Games four consecutive times -- in 1948 in London at 30 years of age, 1952 in Helsinki, 1956 in Melbourne, and 1960 in Rome.
+Bukantz competed in foil in the Olympic Games four consecutive times—in 1948 in London at 30 years of age, 1952 in Helsinki, 1956 in Melbourne, and 1960 in Rome.
 He fenced in team foil in each of the four Olympics, and in individual foil as well in 1952 (reaching the quarter-finals).
 He placed 4th in team foil at the 1948 and 1956 Olympic Games, and 5th in team foil at the 1960 Olympic Games.
 The entire USA Foil Fencing Team at the 1956 Olympics was Jewish, with the other Jewish fencers being Al Axelrod, Harold Goldsmith, Nathaniel Lubell, and Byron Krieger; at the time, the only fencing clubs in New York that accepted Jewish members were the Fencers Club and Salle Santelli.

 He won the gold medal in foil at the 1950 Maccabiah Games in Israel, defeating teammate Allan Kwartler for the title.

 Bukantz also became a fencing official, judging at eight Olympics (from 1952 to 1984, except the U.S.-boycotted 1980 Games) and three World Fencing Championships (1958, 1967, and 1983).
 In the Olympic Games in 1952, 1956, and 1960 he was both a competitor and a referee.
 He was a head referee at the 1984 Los Angeles Olympic Games.